Difference-in-Differences with Time-varying Continuous Treatments using Double/Debiased Machine Learning: Identification in panel data

-The discussion below sketches the main ideas of the proofs for our asymptotic results, which closely follow \cite{zhang2024}.
-We focus on the panel data case and note that the arguments extend to the repeated cross-sections case with only minor changes.
-We recall that under the regularity conditions of Section \ref{asymp}, we defined the bias as the difference between the true ATET and its kernel counterpart when the continuous treatment intensity is approximated by a kernel function with bandwidth $h$:
+In this section, we provide the main ideas of the proofs for our asymptotic results and omit the details, which closely follow \cite{Chetal2018}, \cite{Chang2020}, and \cite{zhang2025}.
+We focus on the repeated cross-sectional case and note that the arguments for panel case follows from \cite{zhang2025} with minor notation changes.

+First, we outline the main idea for Lemma \ref{lemma:bias}.
+Recall that when introducing the regularity conditions in Section \ref{asymp}, we have defined the bias as the difference between the true ATET and its smoothed kernel counterpart when the continuous treatment intensity is approximated by a kernel function with bandwidth $h$:

-In the panel case, this bias can be shown to depend on the difference between the conditional density and its kernel approximation:
+In the repeated cross-sectional case, this bias can be shown to depend on the difference between the conditional density and its kernel approximation: